lunarstorm/laravel-ddd/README.md

     }
 });
 ```
+The filter callback is based on the Symfony's [Finder Component](https://symfony.com/doc/current/components/finder.html#custom-filtering).

 ### Disabling Autoloading
 You may disable autoloading by setting the respective autoload options to `false` in the configuration file as needed, or by commenting out the autoload configuration entirely.